Government Contracts Regulations

 (a) a contract entered into by the National Film Board;

 (b) a contract for the construction of buildings entered into under the Veterans’ Land Act;

 (c) a contract entered into under the Indian Act that involves Indian moneys as defined in that Act;

-(e) a contract for the fit-up of an office or a residential accommodation where the contract for fit-up is part of a transaction authorized pursuant to the Federal Real Property Act or the regulations made thereunder; or
+(e) a contract for the fit-up of an office or a residential accommodation if the contract for fit-up is part of a transaction authorized pursuant to the Federal Real Property and Federal Immovables Act or the regulations made under it;

-(f) arrangements entered into under an Interchange Canada Agreement.
+(f) arrangements entered into under an Interchange Canada Agreement; or

 - SOR/91-651, s.
 2